Working with consultant orthopaedic surgeons and the medical team, you grow to apply this knowledge in clinical practice.

-You will further develop your knowledge and understanding of a range of relevant applied orthopaedic science topics such as anatomy and physiology, surgical anatomy, orthopaedic pathology, biomechanics, clinical assessment and investigation, evidence-based orthopaedic disease management and clinical decision making, and trauma management.
+You further develop your knowledge and understanding of a range of relevant applied orthopaedic science topics such as anatomy and physiology, surgical anatomy, orthopaedic pathology, biomechanics, clinical assessment and investigation, evidence-based orthopaedic disease management and clinical decision making, and trauma management.

 Modules offered may vary.

 How you learn

 You learn through lectures, seminars, practical sessions, clinical sessions and group work.
 There is a mix of face-to-face and online learning.

 Specialist modules are delivered by trauma and orthopaedic colleagues at James Cook University Hospital, the University Hospital of North Tees and the University Hospital of Hartlepool.

 You are assessed through written reports, statistics exams, statistics mini-projects, research proposals, written exams, oral exams, and a dissertation thesis and research article.